Futures Programme 2021-22

 Whatever their preferred destination, it is essential that students gain work experience during and after the Sixth Form.
 Exposure to the workplace is regarded as a necessity by both employment recruiters and admissions tutors for the more vocational degrees such as medicine, dentistry, law, veterinary science, engineering and business.
 It demonstrates an understanding of the nature of the work as well as the development of some key skills.
 Students are coached to identify and understand what they have achieved during work or a gap year experience and then to communicate that in applications and interviews.

 In addition to the support detailed, Lower Sixth students are able to access the Higher Education and Gap Year Fair in the Lent Term, as well as the Old Salopian Meet and Greet, where former Shrewsbury students from a wide range of universities and disciplines return to share their stories of Higher Education and student life.
+As part of National Careers Week, the entire Lower Sixth will take part in a Mock Assessment Centre activity which includes an interview, psychometric testing, team building activities and a communication workshop.
+During the Lent Term, staff from the Futures Department will visit the boarding houses to talk to Lower Sixth formers and their parents/guardians about their post-school options.
 The School also organises a ‘Studying abroad’ conference, as well as a ‘Challenge of Management' day, and enterprise activity aimed at Sixth Form students.